 Frank Ochberg, MSU clinical professor of psychiatry, added, “It’s not that America has more dangerous people or a different school system, it’s that we have more guns per person than any other countries like ours, and we don’t have ways of ensuring that guns are out of the hands of young people who should never be able to get them.”

 Violence prevention is a community effort

-“We are encouraged that the governor and legislature saw merit in this program and chose to invest in Michigan’s safety,” said Aron Sousa, M.D., FACP, dean of the MSU College of Human Medicine.
-“We envision the Michigan Model recalibrating the path that an adolescent may be going down, averting acts of violence and protecting the lives of our children, neighbors and community members.”
+“We are encouraged that the governor and legislature saw merit in this program and chose to invest in Michigan’s safety,” said Aron Sousa, dean of the MSU College of Human Medicine.
+“We envision this model recalibrating the path that an adolescent may be going down, averting acts of violence and protecting the lives of our children, neighbors and community members.”

-The Michigan Model would identify individuals early who may be angry, disenfranchised and thinking about hurting themselves or others.
+The project would identify individuals early who may be angry, disenfranchised and thinking about hurting themselves or others.
 Ideally, the goal is eventually to no longer need intensive support teams, and instead help adolescents see that they are part of a community and are competent individuals.

 “This whole-child, multilayered approach can knit together the community, and even knit together other communities,” Gay said.
 To do this, the focus must extend beyond the adolescent to families, school districts, law enforcement, health care and community services.

 Straub urges people, especially young people who have more access to seeing threatening content on social media, to say and do something when they become aware of potentially violent behavior.
 While he acknowledges there can be fear of reporting something erroneously, he encourages young people to view reporting as approaching a potential case of violence with empathy, with the goal of connecting these individuals to support.

 “Violence prevention is not punitive, it’s intervention-based, Gay said.
 “We’re not looking to punish at-risk adolescents; we’re looking to support them and protect our children and communities.”